shashankskagnihotri/cospgd/unet_backbones/README.md

 ## More information

+If you wish to use the pretrained model used for our evaluations, it has been provided a [Google Drive Link here](https://drive.google.com/file/d/1_bf-87_-GgGR7CMk6bMlDAFcXQf2VMgx/view?usp=sharing).

 We provide bash scripts all_attacks.sh and attack.sh to perform adversarial attacks using a slurm cluster.
 One can update the `--path` in attack.py to the path of the model to be attacked.